 Your dressing is important, but don’t forget the secondary factors like your hair, makeup, and accessories.
 These little details matter a lot!

-As mentioned before, also bring in extra accessories, whether it be earrings, necklaces and head pieces.
+As mentioned before, also bring in extra accessories, whether earrings, necklaces, or headpieces.

 Add them props

-Why not also use this time a “mock-up” for your florals for the weddings and ask your florist if you can purchase them and take them with you to the shoot?
+Why not also use this time for a “mock-up” of your florals for the weddings and ask your florist if you can purchase them and take them with you to the shoot?
 Or you can also DIY your wedding bouquet if you are feeling crafty!